pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

 Internal Server Error
 ```

-## Workaround:
+# Workaround:
 Login to the ccdb and run `TRUNCATE TABLE ONLY domain_organizations;`.
-If you would like assistance with this process, please contact support.
+If you would like assistance with this process, please contact Pivotal support.

-Domain organizations table is populated:
+Verify domain organizations table is populated:

 ```
 ccdb=> select * from domains_organizations;